TritonDataCenter/containerpilot/documentation/12-configuration/README.md

 {"level":"fatal","msg":"The ice breaks!","number":100,"omg":true,"time":"2014-03-10 19:57:38.562543128 -0400 EDT"}
 ```

+Logging details here do not affect how the Docker daemon (or other container runtime) handles logging.
+[See this blog post for a narrative and examples of how to manage log output from the container](https://www.joyent.com/blog/docker-log-drivers).

 ### `telemetry`

 If a `telemetry` option is provided, ContainerPilot will expose a [Prometheus](http://prometheus.io) HTTP client interface that can be used to scrape performance telemetry.
 The telemetry interface is advertised as a service to the discovery service similar to services configured via the `services` block.
 Each `sensor` for the telemetry service will run periodically and record values in the [Prometheus client library](https://github.com/prometheus/client_golang).
 A Prometheus server can then make HTTP requests to the telemetry endpoint.